abs0914/project-ai-construct/V380_INTEGRATION_GUIDE.md

 This guide describes the implementation of V380 PC software integration for capturing and relaying video streams from V380 cameras.
 The solution provides a comprehensive approach to interface with V380 PC software and convert streams to standard formats (RTSP/HLS/WebRTC).

+**🌐 REMOTE NETWORK SUPPORT**: This implementation fully supports cameras outside the local network using GL.iNET routers and ZeroTier VPN, providing seamless access to remote V380 cameras with intelligent routing and automatic failover.

 ## Architecture

 ### Components

+#### Core V380 Services

 1. **V380 Capture Service** (`media-server/v380-capture-service.js`)
    - Interfaces with V380 PC software